Meet our staff

 Kate is experienced in financial, operational and HR management.
 Kate was previously Head of Operations at political think tank Demos where she led a two-year programme of internal restructure.
 She has worked for local and national government, including the Charity Commission, where she worked alongside the Board and Directors to ensure high standards of governance.
 Kate is also a Trustee of the charity Wikimedia UK.

-Stuart joined ERS in September 2012.
-He previously spent 4 years as Executive Officer at the campaigning charity the Town and Country Planning Association with responsibilities in the areas of governance, HR and facilities management.
+Before joining the ERS, Stuart spent 3 years as Executive Officer at the campaigning charity the Town and Country Planning Association with responsibilities in the areas of governance, HR and facilities management.
 Stuart has also worked for Wandsworth Borough Council, Somerset County Council and for Evergreen, an environmental NGO based in Toronto, Canada.

 Director, ERS Scotland

 Willie is the Director of ERS Scotland.
 He has worked at senior levels in the business, voluntary and public sector.
 He was the Campaign consultant on the successful Fairshare Campaign for introduction of STV for Scottish Local Government and was Campaign Director for Vote for a Change, the campaign to secure a referendum on electoral reform.

 Willie was recently seconded to be Head of Field Operations for the Yes campaign in the UK wide AV referendum.
 He also has been a paid political advisor to senior politicians in the UK and Scottish governments.